 What’s appealing about this type of integration is that it acknowledges the complexity of customer interactions in today's multi-channel environment.

 This is the type of integration that you would consider when you’re developing a content distribution strategy.
-It’s a holistic approach that offers an excellent route for increasing your brand recognition.
+It’s a holistic approach that offers an excellent way to increase your brand recognition.

 How to Use Integrated Digital Marketing to Scale Your Business